 If you are everywhere else in the world, a fantastic free alternative to Personal Capital and Mint is Wave Apps.
 It’s originally created for small businesses, but I love their personal section that helps you keep track of all your income and expenses.

 You’ll be able to easily create new categories, and you can also set goals for each expense to understand automatically how over or under budget you are compared to your goals.

 This is what I use to keep track of my business expenses!

 I just want to leave you with my final thoughts on budgeting.

-I never used a budget for a long time in my life.
-It’s only when I started to be more mindful and more intentional about my spendings that I’ve been able to understand exactly where my money was going every month and set realistic savings goals.
+I never used a budget or track expenses for a long time in my life.
+It’s only when I started to be more mindful and intentional about my spendings that I’ve been able to understand exactly where my money was going every month and set realistic savings goals.

 There is truth in all these ways of budgeting: you just need to find the way that works for you.

 Saving comes first, but if you don’t know where your money goes, you will not manage it as best as you can.

 Sure, you’ll set aside enough, but could you do better?

 Set your financial goals, and invest a few hours every month to understand how you spend your money.
 Improve at least one area of your expenses every month or so, and when you feel like you have a handle on your finances, you can chill out a bit more, set aside your savings, and spend less time tracking the pennies.